-The principal accountants and external auditors of the Company and its Subsidiaries8 is the accounting firm SyCip Gorres Velayo & Co.
+The principal accountants and external auditors of SMPC and its Subsidiaries9 is the accounting firm SyCip Gorres Velayo & Co.
 (SGV).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Company and its Subsidiaries has engaged the services of SGV as external auditor of the Company, and Dhonabee B. Señeres is the Partner-In-Charge starting 2018 or less than five years following the regulatory policy of audit partner rotation every five years.
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), SMPC and its Subsidiaries have engaged the services of SGV as external auditor, and Dhonabee B. Señeres is the Partner-In-Charge starting 2018 or less than five years following the regulatory policy of audit partner rotation every five years.